 Due to a correction made by the DVLA on 1st January 2021, vehicles constructed after 1st January 1980 are not allowed to display a traditional number plate, i.e., with white, silver or grey characters on a black plate.
 This applies even if the vehicle is over 40 years’ old and recorded in the DVLA’s ‘historic vehicles’ tax class.

 Only vehicles registered before the 1st of January 1980 are allowed to display a black and silver number plate, providing they have applied to the DVLA and are registered with the ‘historic vehicles’ tax class.

 What is legal and illegal for number plates in the UK?

 Below is a list of points that are illegal when it comes to your registration plates:

 - Decorative typeface (no italic lettering or hard to read font style)

-- No altering characters (such a screws used to change a 0 to an 8)
+- Altering characters (such a screws used to change a 0 to an 8)

-- No using non-authorised symbols (such as sporting or religious emblems)
+- Using non-authorised symbols (such as sporting or religious emblems)

 - Not supplying the British Standard symbol

-- No altering configuration (putting gaps to separate characters)
+- Altering configuration (putting gaps to separate characters)

 If you’re eligible to display a black and silver number plate, you can only get them made up from a registered supplier.
 The gov.uk website has a useful resource to help you locate your nearest number plate supplier.

-This article was last updated on 19th July 2019. a link to the DVLA guidelines on registration numbers and number plates can be found here.
+* This article was last updated on 28th July 2021.
+A link to the DVLA guidelines on registration numbers and number plates can be found here.